itxchy/blog.matttrifilo.com/_posts/2017-03-08-lessons-learned-from-my-first-full-stack-application.md

 I took my time on this project because while I was comfortable with React, Express, and MongoDB, I'd never used them together to build a large, modern CRUD application.
 Piling on to that, I had no experience at all with Redux or the Flux pattern in general, much less how to pass state around in a larger React/Redux application.
 This was also my first experience visualizing data with D3.js and dealing with user authentication.

-I've learned more from this project than anything else I've ever built and this seems like a good time to take a step back to reflect on and share some of the most useful lessons I've learned from this project.
+I've learned more from this project than anything else I've ever built.
+This seems like a good time to take a step back to reflect on and share some of the most useful lessons I've learned from this project.

 <!--break-->